 - How Advanced Amino Formula works within the body

-- The specific benefits the formula is designed to support
+- The benefits of Advanced Amino Formula and what it is designed to support

 Together, these resources provide a complete, balanced, and responsible framework to support informed supplement use.